 Benefits of keeping a relatively constant temperature

 Alongside substantially lowering your energy costs and extending the lifespan of your AC unit, there can be additional benefits to your home such as keeping your hardwood floors and wooden furniture in better condition.
-Rapid changes in temperature and humidity, like those that occur when the AC get shut on and off, causes natural woods to expand and contract, slowly wearing them down, loosen joints, and generally making them loose their luster.
+Rapid changes in temperature and humidity, like when the AC gets shut on and off, cause natural woods to expand and contract, slowly wearing them down, loosening joints, and generally making them lose their luster.
 Fluctuating temperatures can also have an effect on your mood and how well you sleep.
 Our bodies function best with consistency and rhythm.

-One key element to point out is the above term of “relatively constant.”
+And when I say relatively constant, there’s an emphasis on “relatively.”
 Refraining from flipping your AC on and off throughout the day does not mean that the temperature has to stay absolutely constant, just that you should avoid drastic changes on a regular basis.
 If there is no one home during the day, for instance, you could leave the AC set a few degrees warmer so that the unit isn’t working as hard with no one around to enjoy it, and then set it back at a comfortable setting when you get home.
-If you are only running errands for an hour or two, it’s better to leave the settings alone, but if you are gone for an 8-hour work day or on vacation, then it is probably best to reduce the burden on your unit.
+If you are only running errands for an hour or two, it’s better to leave the settings alone, but if you are gone for an 8-hour workday or on vacation, then it is probably best to reduce the burden on your unit.
 The key to making these determinations is to ask what is going to make the AC unit work less.

 Generally speaking, it is easier on the machine to maintain a steady temperature than to be turned on and off several times throughout the day.
-A programable thermostat is a great tool in this area and can help you keep your temperature steady and energy costs low.
+A programmable thermostat is a great advantage here and can help you keep your temperature steady and energy costs low.